Looney Tunes: 1936–1944: More star characters and switch to color

-The debuts of other memorable Looney Tunes stars soon followed: Daffy Duck in Porky's Duck Hunt (1937), Elmer Fudd in the Merrie Melodies short Elmer's Candid Camera (1940), Bugs Bunny in the Merrie Melodies short A Wild Hare (1940), and Tweety in the Merrie Melodies short A Tale of Two Kitties (1942).
+The debuts of other Looney Tunes stars soon followed: Daffy Duck in Porky's Duck Hunt (1937), Elmer Fudd in the Merrie Melodies short Elmer's Candid Camera (1940), Bugs Bunny in the Merrie Melodies short A Wild Hare (1940), and Tweety in the Merrie Melodies short A Tale of Two Kitties (1942).

-Bugs initially starred in the color Merrie Melodies shorts following the success of 1940's A Wild Hare, and formally joined the Looney Tunes series with the release of Buckaroo Bugs in 1944.
+Bugs initially starred in the color Merrie Melodies shorts following the success of 1940's A Wild Hare and formally joined the Looney Tunes series with the release of Buckaroo Bugs in 1944.

 Schlesinger began to phase in the production of color Looney Tunes with the 1942 cartoon The Hep Cat.
 The final black-and-white Looney Tunes short was Puss n' Booty in 1943, directed by Frank Tashlin.
 The inspiration for the changeover was Warner's decision to re-release only the color cartoons in the Blue Ribbon Classics series of Merrie Melodies.
 A brief cameo at the end of Tashlin's 1943 cartoon Porky Pig's Feat would be Bugs' only official appearance in a black-and-white Looney Tunes short.

 Schlesinger sold the cartoon studio in 1944 to Warner Bros. and went into retirement; he died five years later.